A generalization of Schmidt number for multipartite states: The Schmidt coefficients for multipartite case

-{\it Note.---}(i) $\rho$ is fully separable iff the Schmidt coefficient is $\{1\}$; (ii) the number of the Schmidt coefficient coincides with the Schmidt number; (iii) the Schmidt coefficient may not be unique.
+{\bf Note.} (i) $\rho$ is fully separable iff the Schmidt coefficients is $\{1\}$; (ii) the number of the Schmidt coefficients coincides with the Schmidt number; (iii) the Schmidt coefficients may not be unique.